ZilinGao/Temporal-attentive-Covariance-Pooling-Networks-for-Video-Recognition/README.md

   ## Dataset Preparation

-   TODO
+   We provide a detailed dataset preparation guideline for Kinetics-400 and Mini-Kinetics-200.
+See [Dataset preparation](Dataset.md).

   ## StartUp
-  1. download the pretrained model and put it in `pretrained_model/`
+  1. download the pretrained model and put it in `pretrained_models/`
   2. execute the training script file e.g.: `sh script/K400/train_TCP_TSN_8f_R50.sh`
  3. execute the inference script file